Solid State Drives are on the Rise due to Efficiency and Price

 - The physical space necessary to house the two types of arrays was 8 times more extensive for HDD’s

 - Power consumption was more than 9 times as high for HDD’s (compared to the 5.4 figure in Otto’s study)

 - Labor cost for management of an HDD array was more than 5 times that of SSD

 - The cost to deploy HDD was more than 400% higher than SSD.

-As we discussed in our piece for Wired, we believe SSD adoption will expand rapidly in the near future as SATA gradually turns into a relic in most IT environments.
+As we discussed in our piece for Wired, we believe SSD adoption will expand rapidly in the near future as SATA gradually becomes a relic in most IT environments.
 At Atlantic.Net, the future is now.
-Get your industry-leading SSD VPS Hosting today.
+Get your industry-leading VPS Hosting today.

 Get a $250 Credit and Access to Our Free Tier!

 Free Tier includes: